_______________________________________

 the Main & Akard Street intersection.

-Photo Credit (and description): The Sixth Floor Museum At Dealey Plaza
+[Photo Credit (and description): The Sixth Floor Museum At Dealey Plaza]

 -------------------------------------------------------

-Another spectator photographs the President's car in Dallas.
+Four more pictures of the President's car in Dallas.

-A lot of onlookers had busy cameras that November day.
+A lot of onlookers had busy cameras that November day:

 -------------------------------------------------------